typelevel/typelevel.github.com/_posts/2014-03-03-liskov_lifting.md

-By definition, applying an `A <~< B` to a value of type `A` should yield a value of type `B`, but must also do nothing but return the value.
-Nevertheless, for functorial values that are *parametrically sound*, even for Scala-invariant `F`, it is operationally sound to lift `Liskov`, though impossible to implement without exploiting Scala soundness holes:
+By definition, applying an `A <~< B` to a value of type `A` should yield a value of type `B`, but must also do nothing but return the value; in other words, it is an *operational identity*.
+Despite the limitation of `liftCo`, for functorial values that are *parametrically sound*, even for Scala-invariant `F`, it is operationally sound to lift `Liskov`, though impossible to implement without exploiting Scala soundness holes: